davidgasquez/filecoin-data-portal/README.md

 This project is in active development.
 You can help by giving ideas, answering questions, reporting bugs, proposing enhancements, improving the documentation, and fixing bugs.
 Feel free to open issues and pull requests!

 Some ways you can contribute to this project:

 - Adding new data sources.
 - Improving the data quality of existing datasets.
 - Adding tests to the data pipelines.

 ## ⚙️ Development

-You can run the entire Filecoin Data Portal locally using Python Virtual Environment or VSCode Development Containers.
+You can run the Filecoin Data Portal locally using Python Virtual Environment or VSCode Development Containers.
 You'll need the following secrets in your environment:

 - A `SPACESCOPE_TOKEN` to access [Spacescope](https://spacescope.io/) API.